youwen5/blog/src/posts/2024-07-12-finally-over.md

 > <span style="font-style: normal;">そして人生最後の日、君が見えるのな
 > ら</span>
-> And then if I could see you, on the last day of my life
+> And then if I could see you on the last day of my life

-some people say that high school is the best 4 years of your life. frankly, that's quite sad and it gives off huge "peaked in high school" vibes. but was senior year the best year of my life _so far_?
+some people have told me that high school is the best 4 years of your life. that's frankly quite sad and probably not true. but was the last year the best year of my life _so far_?

-maybe. i dont know. i never stayed in one place long enough to really feel completely at home and the whole "danville bubble" around here of people who grew up and spent their whole lives here who cant comprehend life anywhere else definitely doesnt apply to me. ive known the people here at most for 3 years and mostly for only 1 or 2, but ive had an amazing year. i guess it'd be fair to call it the best year so far, but i certainly wont let it be the best year of my _life_.
+maybe. i dont know. i never stayed in one place long enough to really feel completely at home and the whole "danville bubble" around here of people who grew up and spent their whole lives here who cant comprehend life anywhere else definitely doesnt apply to me. ive known the people here at most for 3 years and mostly for only 1 or 2, but ive had an amazing year. i guess it'd be fair to call it the best year so far, but i certainly wont let it be the best year of _my life_.

-here's to many more best years. onto the next.
+here's to many more "best years". onto the next.

 ---